 The above does not take advantage of the fact that we know where the weak coupling is in the system.
 We could instead consider equivalence classes labeled by irreducible paths connecting $\{1,2\}$ with $\{3,4\}$, which in this simple example is trivially the factor $\mathcal L_{2,3}$.
 Similar ideas were described in \cite{commute_graph20,baldwin}.
 Applying the same theorem,

-If $\epsilon \ll 1$, then this bound is nontrivial (smaller than 1) out to later times $t\lesssim \epsilon^{-1}$, vs. $t\lesssim \epsilon^{-1/3}$ for \eqref{eq:epsilon13bound}.
+If $\epsilon \ll 1$ then this bound is nontrivial (smaller than 1) out to later times $t\lesssim \epsilon^{-1}$, versus $t\lesssim \epsilon^{-1/3}$ for Eq.~\eqref{eq:epsilon13bound}.
 The physical intuition for why this bound works is that we are effectively working in the interaction picture with $H_0 = h_{12} + h_{34}$, rotating out the contribution of these terms to specifically target the weak link.